jgneff/strictly-netbeans/README.md

 [Apache NetBeans](https://netbeans.apache.org) is an integrated development environment (IDE) for Java, with extensions for PHP, C, C++, HTML5, JavaScript, and other languages.
 Applications based on NetBeans, including the NetBeans IDE, can be extended by third-party developers.

 This repository creates the [Strictly NetBeans Snap package](https://snapcraft.io/strictly-netbeans), which provides the latest release of NetBeans built directly from its [source code](https://github.com/apache/netbeans) on GitHub.
-If the [OpenJDK Snap package](https://snapcraft.io/openjdk) is also installed, this package connects to it during installation for the location of its Java Development Kit runtime and tools.
+If the [OpenJDK Snap package](https://snapcraft.io/openjdk) is also installed, this package connects to it automatically for the location of its Java Development Kit runtime and tools.

 **Note:** This Snap package is strictly confined, running in complete isolation with only limited access to your system resources.
-It's an experiment to see what problems occur when running NetBeans in a restricted environment.
-If you're not interested in participating in the experiment, please install the official [Apache NetBeans Snap package](https://snapcraft.io/netbeans) instead.
+This project is an experiment to determine whether NetBeans can run in a restricted environment.
+Please install this Snap package only if you're interested in such a test.
+Otherwise, refer to the official [Apache NetBeans Snap package](https://snapcraft.io/netbeans).

 ## Motivation

 It's getting more and more difficult for Linux distributions to keep up with every new release of the various developer tools.
 As a result, their package repositories are getting more and more [out of date](https://packages.ubuntu.com/search?keywords=netbeans&searchon=names&exact=1).

 One alternative is to get these tools directly from their upstream projects.
-Yet that involves tracking the updates, downloading each new release, trusting the build infrastructure, verifying the checksum and signatures, unpacking the archive, and setting up environment variables.
+Yet that usually involves a tedious list of tasks: tracking the updates, downloading each new release, trusting the build infrastructure, verifying the checksum and signatures, unpacking the archive, and setting up the environment variables.

 I wanted a release of NetBeans with the following attributes: